libstorage/libstoragemgmt-doc/doc/user_guide.md

 We'd love to hear from you.

-For general questions please contact us via email or IRC:
+For general questions please contact us via email or by creating an issue on the github repository.

 * An email to <libstoragemgmt-users@lists.fedorahosted.org>
-* Ping "Gris" or "tasleson" in #libStorageMgmt channel of [FreeNode IRC][11]

 Bugs reports or suspected bug reports can be emailed to: